clesk/clesk.github.io/index.md

   <div markdown="1">

 ### **Hydroclimate change**
-How precipitation intensity and intermittency change in a warming climate.
+- How the intensity and intermittency of precipitation events are changing as the climate warms
+- The physics underlying these changes
+- Whether climate models simulate these processes accurately.

   </div>
 </div>